Tayer007/Foreground-Flare/README.md

 ## Features

-- Analyzes images to identify the dominant color range
+*   Analyzes images to identify the dominant color range
-- Highlights non-dominant colors for visual emphasis
+*   Highlights non-dominant colors for visual emphasis
-- Aids in object detection by isolating camouflaged elements
+*   Aids in object detection by isolating camouflaged elements
-- Facilitates anomaly detection by emphasizing unusual color patterns
+*   Facilitates anomaly detection by emphasizing unusual color patterns

 ## Requirements

-- Windows operating system
+*   Windows operating system
-- Python 3.x
+*   Python 3.x

+## Additional Notes

+*   All files included in the release are necessary for the application to function correctly.
+Ensure all files are downloaded before installation

 ## Support

 For any issues or questions, please open an issue in the project repository or contact the developer.

 ## Contact

 [Contact me!](https://fourat.pythonanywhere.com/contact.html)